I'm an iOS developer from Sweden who likes podcasts, puns and building products. Currenly working at Spotify.

 On this site you'll find various things I'm working on.

-I've been working at Spotify for the last three years, it's a great place to work at.
+I've been working at Spotify for the last three years, it's a great place.

 When possible, I prefer using the keyboard over using the mouse, and I'm a big fan of adding and tweaking shortcuts.